BrightSide Vacation Rental Software & PMS

 • Maximum Nights: Enter the maximum number of nights the guest can stay to receive this discount.

-• Exclude Arrival Days of the Week: Select any arrival day(s) of the week that will exclude this discount.
+• Exclude Days of the Week: Block specific days of the week.

-• Include Bedroom Sizes: To limit this discount to units with a particular bedroom count, apply it here.
+• Include Bedroom Sizes: Limit to units with certain bedroom counts.

 How Specials Work with OTAs